p0p1t0/Spoofer/README.md

  ## Buy a pincode 🔑

 Pincodes are codes that allow you to use the *Email Spoofer* and *SMS Spoofer* tools.
 Pincodes contain a credit and this credit is spent with uses.
-The **minimum purchase of a pincode is €40** and for each email or SMS sent you will spend €1 of that pincode credit which would be equivalent to 40 email or SMS sendings.
-If you make a purchase of more than €100, the use of each sending will not cost €1, it will cost €0.50, so you will have 200 email or SMS sendings.
+The **minimum purchase of a pincode is €40** and for each email or SMS sent you will spend €1 of that pincode credit, which would be equivalent to 40 email or SMS sends.
+If you make a purchase over €100, the use of each sendings will not cost you €1, it will cost you €0.50.
+So you will get 200 email or SMS sends.

 Currently accepted payment methods: **Bitcoin**.